All Episodes

 This is the thing that Turkey has said.

-You you guys passed this resolution.
+You guys passed this resolution.

 You're messing with a friendly ally here.

-We're going to attack the Kurds in Northern Iraq.
+We're going to attack the Kurds in northern Iraq.

 Screw you.